The Different Kinds of Headaches

 Post-Traumatic Headaches

 Post-traumatic headaches have localized or generalized pain that can mimic migraines.
-These headaches usually occur on daily basis and are frequently resistant to treatment.
+These headaches usually occur daily and are frequently resistant to treatment.

 Tension-Type Headaches

 Tension-type headaches are characterized by a dull non-throbbing pain, frequently bilateral, and associated with a tight scalp or neck.
 Emotional stress and hidden depression are often the cause of these headaches.
-They are often treated by rest, aspirin, acetaminophen, muscle relaxants, ice packs, and caffeine.
-They can be prevented by avoiding stress, using biofeedback, relaxation, and antidepressants.
+They are often treated with rest, aspirin, acetaminophen, muscle relaxants, ice packs, and caffeine.
+They can be prevented by avoiding stress and using biofeedback, relaxation, and antidepressants.